-A validated CUNY student ID card or bursar's receipt is required before using a computer.
+A validated CUNY student ID card is required before using a computer.
 Everyone must sign the appropriate sign-in sheet.

 Students, faculty and staff need to bring their own storage media, such as USB keys/drives, in order to save their work.
 There is no access to the computers' hard drives.

 When using the internet, there is one-hour limit.
 Chat rooms, computer games and pornographic sites are not allowed.

 No eating, drinking, smoking or games is allowed in the computer labs.